The Mothers of Improvisation – excerpt from the book.

-Eight long months had passed since the Cineplex murders and Joann Erikson had agonized during the wait like a patient about to hear the results of a cancer biopsy.
-Her daughter had been in the ground for going on three seasons while her killers ate three meals a day, lifted weights, iwatched TV, and played checkers in a rec room.
-She felt It was high time to get these murdering bastards off to death row.
+Eight long months had passed since the Cineplex massacre and Tara Eriksson had agonized during the wait like a patient about to hear the findings of a cancer biopsy.
+Her daughter had been in the ground for going on three seasons while her killers ate three meals a day, lifted weights, and watched TV and played checkers in a well-outfitted rec room.
+A single thought pounded in her head: It was high time to get these murdering bastards off to death row.

-“Has the jury reached a decision?” the judge asked.
+“Madam foreperson, has the jury reached a verdict,” the judge asked.

-“We find the four defendants, on the charge of murder in the first degree …, not guilty.”
+“We find the four defendants, Ramon Pena, Perry Colano, James Mantel, and Joseph Diamante, on the charge of murder in the first degree …, not guilty.”

 “Order in this court!
 Order in this court!”